 While I’d been exposed to “contemporary” worship in youth group and at college, I had not experienced authentic worship that I found at Passion ’97.
 It wasn’t just a new style of worship that was upbeat with different songs and video projectors.
 The heart behind the music was to lead people to worship God.
 There’s a huge difference in leading worship and leading people to worship.
 One involves waving hands.
 The other involves bowing hearts.

-I found myself raising one hand as I poured out my heart to God in affect and praise in Austin.
+I found myself raising one hand as I poured out my heart to God in affection and praise in Austin.
 (I wasn’t quite brave enough as a good Baptist boy in 1997 to do the two-handed touchdown worship hand lift).
 I witnessed a crowd of college students and leaders experiencing the presence of God as we worshiped.
 I knew then that I couldn’t go back to rote, repetitive worship – whether through hymnals or through “contemporary” worship.

 God’s glory must be preeminent.
 I first heard John Piper speak at Passion ’97.
 I had a hard time with him initially.
 He spoke in ways about the glory of God I’d never heard.
 In fact, I wonder if I’d ever heard a preacher preach and speak with passion about God’s glory in the ways that Piper did.